A Look at Easter, the Spring Equinox, and Islamic Traditions

 — Qur’an, sura 4 (An-Nisa) ayat 157–158[6]

 Devout Muslims draw a line between celebrating spring and celebrating the resurrection of Christ.
-Though many Muslims believe, the change in season is another opportunity to reflect on the greatness of God.
+Many Muslims believe the change in season is another opportunity to reflect on God’s greatness.
 The Quran makes many references to the wonder of nature.
-In my home, I relive my own childhood memories of decorating eggs, egg hunts, and getting together with loved ones.
+In my home, I relive my childhood memories of decorating eggs, egg hunts, and getting together with loved ones.

 So whether you plan to do it with bunnies, eggs, or prayer, I hope your heart is in full bloom this spring.